rhinestonewtf/registry/README.md

 To run the tests yourself, run `forge test --mc RegistryGasComparisonTest -vv`.

+_Note:_ The gas calculation numbers include the gas cost for `CALL`

 | # of Attesters    | Registry     | Minimal7484Registry | Difference |
 | ----------------- | ------------ | ------------------- | ---------- |
 | 1                 | 7983         | 7706                | +277       |